HACCS

 Achieve threshold contrast sensitivity faster!

-Developed at the request and assistance of Dr. Paul Harris, distinguished optometrist, research and teacher, this protocol begins at the very edge and arrives at norm twice as quickly as top-down algorithms.
+Developed at the request and assistance of Dr. Paul Harris, distinguished optometrist, researcher, and teacher.
+This protocol begins at the very edge and arrives at norm twice as quickly as top-down algorithms.
 Allows the user greater accuracy with less patient frustration.